Renato1818/ll_hl_verif/README.md

 # About

-This archive contains the artifact for the paper Evaluating High-Level SystemC Formal Verification Compared to RTL Verificatio.
+This archive contains the artifact for the paper Evaluating High-Level SystemC Formal Verification Compared to RTL Verification.
 It contains the following:

 *******